← Decide · Things to settle before you book

 • About both.
 The "natural" first visit becomes the baseline against which "more" is later judged.
 Maintenance dose creep is the most predictable feature of long-term aesthetic medicine.

 • About neither.
-A great skincare routine, sleep, sun protection, and one annual energy device session frequently outperform a year of low-grade injectables for patients under 40.
+A strong skincare routine, sun protection, sleep, and selected device-based treatments may outperform a year of low-grade injectables for some patients under 40.

 Pick Botox if